Skip to main content

-This page explains additional steps for using Kerberos for authentication in Hive on MR3.
+This page explains additional steps for using Kerberos authentication in Hive on MR3.

 Kerberos keytabs